Voyage of the Brooklyn Saints: Pacific passage

+The Juan Fernandez Islands

-When at last Brooklyn broke free, Captain Richardson headed for the Juan Fernandez Islands, about 400 miles west of Valparaiso.
-During the storm, a pregnant mother, Laura Goodwin, fell on the steep galley stairs, miscarried and died a few days later, leaving behind a grieving husband and six children.
+When at last Brooklyn broke free, Captain Richardson changed destination from Valparaiso and instead headed for the Juan Fernández Islands, about 400 miles to its west.
+During the storm, a pregnant mother, Laura Goodwin, had fallen on the steep galley stairs, miscarried and died a few days later, leaving behind a grieving husband and six children.
 She begged to be buried on land, rather than at sea.
-On May 4 when the ship landed at Más a Tierra in the Juan Fernandez Islands group, her last request was honored.
+On May 4 when the ship landed at Más a Tierra in the Juan Fernández Islands group, her last request was honored.